-Higher abundance of euglenophyte has negative effects on the growth and production of fish through hampering penetration, influencing light quality parameters and growth of other phytoplanktons beneficial (Leupold, 1988; Xavier et al., 1991).
-In the present study, duckweed and lime have been used to see how they improve the water harmful quality and control euglenophytes bloom in ponds as well as increase the total fish production along with decreasing the cost of fertilizers and feeds.
+Higher abundance of euglenophyte have negative effects on the growth and production of fish through hampering penetration, influencing light quality parameters and growth of other beneficial phytoplankton (Leupold, 1988; Xavier et al., 1991).
+In the present study, duckweed and lime have been used to see how they improve the water quality and control harmful euglenophytes bloom in ponds as well as increase the total fish production with decreasing the cost of fertilizers and feeds.